-This easy Cold Green Bean Salad is perfect for both road trips and camping adventures, requires zero cooking, and makes a perfect light lunch or quick side dish.
+This easy Camping Lunch Idea is a Cold Green Bean Salad.
+It’s perfect for both road trips and camping adventures, requires zero cooking, and makes a perfect light lunch or quick side dish.

 Last year, the husband and I went on a cross-country, National Park Adventure– without a cooler– and we ate FAR too much canned tuna.
 I mean, I love tuna, and tried to make exciting tuna salads— but I quickly learned that we needed more options.